scarlett-de/Zoomcamp_hw/Homework6/answers_hw6.md

      longest_streak INTEGER
 );
 ```

+run `docker exec -it redpanda-1 rpk help` and then run `docker exec -it redpanda-1 rpk topic help` to create a topic

+run

 ## Question 1: Redpanda version
 I run the command `docker exec -it redpanda-1 rpk help` and get the following result: